space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 ### Generally available items

 **Headbands**
 - Headband is a headwear item that can be created by using a sharp object on a bandana.
+(Crafting method may be changed if dyeing clothes is implemented).
 - This is a fashion accessory accessible to all crew, however when worn by a Revolutionary their codewords deal 1.5x more CHP damage.

 **Revolutionary posters**